Is the DMV Knowledge Test Just Common Sense?

-The second advice is to practice as much as possible, and in good time.
+The second advice is to practice as much as possible, and in good time before the real test.
 Take your first practice test a couple of weeks before your exam.
 Then take a few tests each day in the weeks that follow.
 Don’t wait until the last minute to soak up knowledge and to make sure you know your stuff.

 And remember, read through each question and every possible answer carefully.
 There are no trick questions.
 But sometimes it is easy to jump to conclusions too quickly.
 Take your time!
 Make sure you understand each question and each alternative.